formidablejs/formidablejs.org/docs/validation.md

 #### required

-Checks if the length of the String representation of the value is >
+Checks if the length of the String representation of the value is > than 0.

 #### required_if:anotherfield,value